A Survey of Deep Causal Models and Their Industrial Applications: Preliminaries

-\begin{assumption} \textbf{Overlap:} Depending on the covariate $X$, each sample has a chance of receiving an intervention. \end{assumption} To estimate the counterfactual treatment effect, it must be assumed that each sample can implement any treatment scheme, otherwise the overlap assumption will not be valid.
-The donation is $0 < P(T = T_i | X = x) < 1$ and $0 < P(T = T_i^{'} | X = x) < 1$
+\begin{assumption} {Overlap:} When given the observed variables, each sample has nonzero probability to receive either treatment status. \end{assumption} In order to estimate the counterfactual treatment effect, it must be assumed that each sample might implement any treatment option, otherwise the overlap assumption will not be valid.
+That is, $0 < P(T = T_i \mid X = x) < 1$ and $0 < P(T = T_i^{'} \mid X = x) < 1$.